Marvin Lafontaine opened his email account. He had a new message, from an old friend:

 Marvin, ever the scout leader, asked if there was a troop there for the boys to join.

 Yes, Newtown did have a scout troop, Nancy said.
-She had signed Ryan up with them, and in fact, she had just attended their annual charity fundraiser, which provided her one of her earliest moments of culture shock; in Kingston, the event would have been a modest potluck at a parent’s house.
+She had signed Ryan up with them, and in fact, she had just attended their annual charity fundraiser, which provided her with one of her earliest moments of culture shock; in Kingston, the event would have been a modest potluck at a parent’s house.
 But in Newtown, it was a catered banquet.
 “Fund raising doesn’t ever seem to be much of an issue,” she reported back.
 “I think that cash just drips off the trees down here!”

 Still, they weren’t going to be with the scouts much longer; Ryan had decided not to “cross over” to the Boy Scouts that year.
 One more pinewood derby, and he was done.
 “I wish he would stick with it…but he is certainly old enough to make his own decision on this issue,” she wrote of her 10-year old.
 Ryan wanted to move on to karate, basketball, and debate, and she wanted to support him.